NBKRedSpy/MarkdownToSteam/README.md

 # Usage

 ```
-MarkdownToSteam 1.3.0
+MarkdownToSteam 2.0.0
 Copyright (C) 2023 MarkdownToSteam

   -i, --input                     Required.
 The full path to the ReadMe.md file to parse.

   -o, --output                    The file to output the result to.
 If not provided, will output to the console.

-  -m, --render-relative-images    (Default: false) Does not remove images that have a relative path.
+  -r, --remove-relative-images    Removes images that have a relative path

+  -b, --base-url                  (Default: ) Any relative URI's will be converted to absolute URLs using this URL as the base.

   --help                          Display this help screen.